2016 Workbooks for Building and Evaluating

-By Lynn M. Tuttle, NAfME Director of Public Policy & Professional Development
+By Lynn M. Tuttle, NAfME Director of Public Policy, Research & Professional Development

 “We started our revision with a survey out to music educators who had purchased and were using the 2013 edition of the Workbooks,” stated Dr. Nierman.
 “And, boy, did we learn a lot!
 Users loved the materials, but asked for more specificity for instructional practices, particularly as it related to developmentally appropriate practices in the general music classroom.
 Further, they asked for more support in terms of defining the resources needed to create a quality music education program.
 In response, we added examples of practice at the Kindergarten, 2nd grade, 5th grade, and 8th grade levels in the General Music workbook, and incorporated the two Opportunity to Learn Standards (2015) in both workbooks, creating checklists of what needs to be in place in support of a standards-based music education.”

 The Workbooks include detailed sections to support your program:

 - An overview on how to use the workbook, including guidance if you are using this to help evaluate your program, or working with your administrator to evaluate your teaching.